Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 -   have integrated an interactive reviewing cycle in your project solution
 -   be ready for the next project! :grin:

-## Beautifying your project
+## Beautifying your project {#beautifying-your-project}

 Finally, it is not only about content but presentation matters.
 Thus, you will have to beautify your HTML output.
 Here some ideas where to start:

 -   **hide**
     -   loading information + warnings
     -   code chunks
 -   **add**
     -   a narrative why you do/show things
     -   add document structure using headers etc.
     -   (shortly) explain and interpret what you show
     -   provide used formulas etc. to compute statistics/values/...
 -   ...